coyotespike/voyager-dev/README.md

 This project aims to develop a usable coding agent, which will work iteratively in collaboration with a developer.

-### Future Goals

-Inspired by Jim Fan et al's work on Voyager, this agent will create tools as needed, by writing TypeScript files.
-The project also aims to adopt a Reflexion approach.

-Your agent will therefore adapt to your work habits, building tools and course-correcting experience based on your history with this agent.

 # Usage

+You can install this from PyPi with `pip install voyager_dev`.

-To install this repository as a global Python CLI tool, run `pip install -e .`
+Alternatively, you can clone this repository.
+Then to install this repository as a global Python CLI tool, run `pip install -e .`

-You should also put your OpenAI and Google Search API keys in your .bashrc or .zshrc file, like this:
+Either way, you should also put your OpenAI and Google Search API keys in your .bashrc or .zshrc file, like this:

 ```
 export OPENAI_API_KEY=yourkeyhere